 -- separator allows you to add

 gcloud compute ssh command, as follows:

 -Dspecifies dynamic application-level port forwarding.
-Port 1080 is shown in the example, but another available port on your local machine can be used.
+Port 1080 is shown in the example, but you can specify a different available port on your local machine.

 gcloudnot to open a remote shell.

 gcloud command creates an SSH tunnel that operates

 independently from other SSH shell sessions, keeps tunnel-related errors out